-By consistently using DeskTime for automatic time tracking, you’re creating a vast database of accurate, insightful and invaluable information.
-DeskTime offers many options to export this information, but simple number don’t mean anything until they’re put into context.
-Here we’ll go over some practical uses of exported DeskTime data, and how to make it happen in your Excel spreadsheet.
+By consistently using DeskTime for automatic time tracking, you’re creating a vast database of accurate, insightful, and invaluable information.
+DeskTime offers many options to export this information, but plain numbers don’t mean anything until they’re put into context.
+Here we’ll go over some practical uses of exported DeskTime data, and how to analyze the exported data in your Excel spreadsheet.

-The images of this tutorial were taken from a Mac computer using Open Office, the free software.
-Other excel versions may be a bit different, but do have the same functions available.
+Note: The images of this tutorial were taken from a Windows computer using Open Office, a free software.
+Other software that helps with reviewing the data may display the exported information a bit differently but should have the same functions available.

-1. Create a basic overview of all of your employees
+1. Create a basic overview of all your employees

-You’ll be able to manipulate and sort elements such as groups, productive/unproductive/neutral time, total time, offline time, arrival time, departure time, and amount of time spend from arriving at work, and leaving (this is show in the spreadsheet as Diff.)
+You’ll be able to manipulate and sort elements such as groups, employees’ productive/unproductive/neutral time, total time, offline time, arrival time and departure time.
+You’ll also have the ability to monitor employees’ working location and absence excuses.

 One of the benefits of using DeskTime as a productivity tracking software is having an accurate account of how many hours are actually spent working.
 For employers paying hourly wages, this can be particularly useful to make sure that your company is paying for the correct amount of work done.

-3. Find other information that may interest you, for example, project fees
+3. Find other information that may interest you and review it

-Collecting automatic data can be benefit you simply be being available to be manipulated in whichever direction you need it.
-This is only one example of the kind of data you can draw from DeskTime, and it ultimately depends on what your needs are, and what the reason is that you’re using automatic time tracking software.
+Overall, automatically collected data can benefit you simply by being available to be manipulated in whichever direction you need.
+These are just a few examples of the kind of analysis opportunities that you have with the data exported from DeskTime, but it ultimately depends on what your needs are and what’s your reason for using automatic time tracking software.

-Any questions about using employee productivity software to pull out automatic data?
+Any questions about using employee productivity software to export automatic data?
 Any suggestions about what you’d like to see next?
 Leave a comment in the comment box below, and we’ll be sure to answer!